 What you may not know is that signing this form allows your insurer to see all of your medical histories.
 That includes parts of your medical records that have nothing to do with the accident.
 That’s private health information, something the insurer is not entitled to.

 You might wonder what the big deal is.
-Because of these medical records aren’t related to your accident, there’s no reason they’d need them, right?
-But an insurer who has access to that information could twist it to reduce or deny your claim.
+Since these medical records aren’t related to your accident, there’s no reason the insurer would need them, right?
+When you give an insurer access to these records anyway, the insurance adjuster could twist that information to reduce or deny your claim.

 Suppose you had a previous injury that resolved years before your accident.
 The old injury is unrelated to your current injuries.
-But an insurer might still try to use your medical records to say that the injuries you claimed to sustain in the accident are pre-existing.
-And this can hurt your claim, even if it isn’t true.
+However, an insurer might still try to use your medical records to say that the injuries you claimed to sustain in the accident are pre-existing.
+This can hurt your claim, even if it isn’t true.

 Using social media after an accident can be risky.
-Any information you choose to share could be helping insurance companies build a case against you.
+Any information you choose to share could help insurance companies build a case against you.